Skip to content Skip to footer

 For his own part, Barr earlier in the day explained that he disagreed with the premise that there is a systemic problem in policing when it comes to race.
 “I don’t agree there’s systemic racism in the police department, generally in this country,” he said.

-Later in the day, Rep. Sheila Jackson Lee (D-Texas) offered a scathing critique of Barr’s opening statement, saying he had shown once more that he has “no concern for Black lives” by delivering an opening statement devoid of “sympathy and understanding that Black lives matter.”
+Later in the day, Rep. Sheila Jackson Lee (D-Texas) offered a scathing critique of Barr’s opening statement, saying he had shown once more that he has “no concern for Black lives” by delivering an opening statement devoid of “sympathy and understanding that Black lives matter.

-Over 80 percent of Truthout‘s funding comes from small individual donations from our community of readers, and the remaining 20 percent comes from a handful of social justice-oriented foundations.
-Over a third of our total budget is supported by recurring monthly donors, many of whom give because they want to help us keep Truthout barrier-free for everyone.
+As we work to dispel the atmosphere of political despair, we ask that you contribute to our journalism.
+Over 80 percent of Truthout’s funding comes from small individual donations from our community of readers, and over a third of our total budget is supported by recurring monthly donors.

 You can help by giving today.
 Whether you can make a small monthly donation or a larger gift, Truthout only works with your support.